Nate-Sheibley/Top-10-AI-stocks-5y-overview/README.md

 There is no significant difference between the growth of AI stocks and the market indexes, as determined by average daily return year over year from 2019-2024, as compared to the S&P 500 or DOW.
 ### Alt Hypothesis
 There is a significant difference between the growth of AI stocks and the market indexes as determined by average daily return year over year from 2019-2024, as compared to S&P 500 or DOW.

+# Background

+Analyzing stock performance involves multiple factors.
+In this project, we used a simplified approach based on parameters such as average stock prices, daily and cumulative returns, and volatility.
+Daily and Cumulative Returns: Indicators of a stock's performance over specific periods.
+Volatility (Standard Deviation): Measure of stock risk.
+Higher deviation indicates higher risk.

+Risk Levels Based on Standard Deviation (STD):

+* Low risk: < 10% STD
+* Medium risk: 10% ≤ STD < 20%
+* High risk: ≥ 20% STD

 # Stock Performance Visualization